Welcome to My New Website!

 So why all the buzz?
 For most of us, it is the mix of relaxed lifestyle, natural beauty, and outdoor recreational opportunities, coupled with a dynamic and fun restored downtown featuring great shops, restaurants, and taverns.
 Our wilderness areas are really wild, and Fannin County continues to be 42% national forest.
 Lake Blue Ridge has approximately 100 miles of shoreline, with 80 miles of it being national forest shoreline.
 Trout fishing is wonderful, and Fannin County has been recognized as the “Trout Capital of Georgia.”

-If you have questions about our area, please call me at 706.633.3695, or email me from the form above.
+If you have questions about our area, please call me at 706.633.3695, or email me.
 There are no obligations, your information will not be shared, and you may unsubscribe at any time.